Decidability of Querying First-Order Theories via Countermodels of Finite Width: Preliminaries

 For instance, $a_1a_2 \shuffle{\{2,5\}} b_1b_2b_3 = b_1a_1b_2b_3a_2$.
 We lift these operations to sets of tuples as usual, that is, if $A$ and $B$ are two sets of tuples, then $A \shuffle{I} B = \{ \va \shuffle{I} \vb \mid \va\in A \text{ and } \vb\in B\}$.

 {\bf Syntax and formulae.} We let $\mathbf{T}$ denote a set of {\em terms}, defined as the union of three countably infinite, mutually disjoint sets of \emph{constants}~$\mathbf{C}$, \emph{nulls}~$\mathbf{N}$, and \emph{variables}~$\mathbf{V}$.
 We use $\const{a}$, $\const{b}$, $\const{c}$, $\ldots$ (occasionally annotated) to denote constants, and use $x$, $y$, $z$, $\ldots$ (occasionally annotated) to denote both nulls and variables.
-A \emph{signature}~$\sig$ is a finite set of \emph{predicate symbols} (called \emph{predicates}), which are capitalized ($\epred$, $\rpred$, $\ldots$) with the exception of the special, universal unary predicate $\top$, assumed to hold of every term.
+A \emph{signature}~$\sig$ is a finite set of \emph{predicate symbols} (called \emph{predicates}), which are capitalized ($\epred$, $\rpred$, $\ldots$) with the exception of the special, universal unary predicate $\top$, assumed to include every term.
 Throughout the paper, we assume a fixed finite signature $\sig$, unless stated otherwise.
 For each predicate~\mbox{$\rpred \in \sig$}, we denote its \emph{arity} with~$\arity{\rpred}$.
 For a finite set of predicates $\Sigma$, we denote by $\arity{\Sigma}$ the maximum over $\arity{\rpred}$ for all $\rpred\in\Sigma$.
 We speak of \emph{binary signatures} whenever $\arity{\Sigma} \leq 2$.
 An \emph{atom} over~$\sig$ is an expression of the form~$\rpred(\vt)$, where $\rpred \in \sig$ and~$\vt$ is an~$\arity{\rpred}$-tuple of terms.
 A \emph{ground atom} is an atom~$\rpred(\vt)$, where~$\vt$ consists only of constants.
 An \emph{instance}~$\instance$ over~$\sig$ is a (possibly countably infinite) set of atoms over constants and nulls, whereas a~$\emph{database}$~$\database$ is a finite set of ground atoms.
 The \emph{active domain}~$\adom{\instance}$ of an instance~$\instance$ is the set of terms (i.e., constants and nulls) appearing in the atoms of $\instance$.
-Clearly, databases and instances can be seen as model-theoretic structures, \footnote{Note that the ensuing model theory enforces the unique name assumption and allows for constants to be not interpreted.
-These design choices allow for a simplified and homogenized presentation, while not affecting the results.} so we use $\models$ to indicate satisfaction as usual.
-We assume the reader is familiar with the syntax and semantics of first- and second-order logic -- in some examples we will mention description logics, but we will not introduce them in detail and refer the reader to the literature instead \cite{baader_horrocks_lutz_sattler_2017,Rudolph11}.
+Clearly, databases and instances can be seen as model-theoretic structures, \footnote{The ensuing model theory enforces the unique name assumption and allows for constants to be uninter\-preted.
+These design choices warrant a simpler and homogenized presentation without affecting the results.} so we use $\models$ to indicate satisfaction of logical formulae as usual.
+We assume the reader is familiar with the syntax and semantics of first- and second-order logic.
 We will use upper case greek letters ($\Phi$, $\Psi$,$\,\ldots$) to denote sentences (i.e., formulae without free variables) and lower case ones ($\varphi$, $\psi$,$\,\ldots$) to denote open formulae.
 We write $\varphi(\vx)$ to indicate that the variable tuple $\vx$ corresponds to the free variables of $\varphi$.
 By slight abuse of notation, we write $\instance \models \varphi(\vt)$ instead of $\instance [\vx \mapsto \vt] \models \varphi(\vx)$ for tuples $\vt$ of terms with $|\vt|=|\vx|$.
-We refer to classes of sentences as \emph{fragments} and denote them by gothic letters ($\mathfrak{C}$, $\mathfrak{F}$, $\mathfrak{Q}$, $\ldots$) or, when known and fixed, by their usual abbreviations (FO, SO, $\ldots$).
+We refer to classes of sentences as \emph{fragments} and denote them by gothic letters ($\mathfrak{F}$, $\mathfrak{Q}$, $\mathfrak{L}$, $\ldots$) or, when known and fixed, by their usual abbreviations (FO, SO, MSO, GSO, $\ldots$).
+An overview of the fragments discussed in this article is provided in the appendix.